Mace: The Dark Age: Plot

 In the 12th century, a collection of nations called the Covenant of Seven send their best warriors to kill Asmodeus, a practitioner of the dark arts who wields the fabled Mace of Tanis.
 The Mace is imbued with necropotic energy, offering those who wield it a tantalizing promise of ever-lasting life and unbridled power.
-Leaders from the East sense that Asmodeus is plotting and send their own warriors to eliminate him before it is too late.
+Leaders from the East Asia and Remaining European Free Nations sense that Asmodeus is plotting and send their own chosen hero warriors to eliminate him and his Covenant of The Seven before it is too late.

 Development

 Mace: The Dark Age took roughly two years to develop.
 The developers created 30 characters, then narrowed them down to a lineup of 11 through focus groups of teenagers.
 The latest motion capture technology was used during the game's development.
 A member of the Atari team who happened to be in the Society for Creative Anachronism did all the motion capture acting.

 The game was originally released on the arcade machines using the 3Dfx Voodoo graphics card, the same technology powering San Francisco Rush.
 The 3Dfx technology was cheaper to develop for than a proprietary system, and Atari used the savings to sell the game at a lower cost to arcade operators.

 Besides the Nintendo 64 port, a PlayStation version of the game was also planned but never released.